atherim-bot/ActionStatus/README.md

 ## Description

 Display current action status on the status info widget.
-E.g. Idle, fishing, collect (mining, woodcutting), eat, etc...

-## Known issues

-- Doesn't display status properly when walking while holding mouse click.
-Only works for click go to tile
-- Does not distinguish mining from woodcutting from plant gathering
+Handled scenarios:
+- Idle
+- Collect (Mining, Woodcutting, Gathering plants)
+- Fishing
+- Eat
+- Play Instrument
+- Rest
+- Sleep
+- Fighting

+Does not handle well:
+- Click and hold to walk, still shows as idle
+- Walk short distances like adjacent tiles
+- Distinguish Mining from Woodcutting actions, it's considered as Collect by the game

 ## Credit